-Following an acute MI (AMI), a remodeling process is initiated that results in replacement of myocytes by fibrotic tissue resulting in scar formation.
-Additionally, there may be significant and ongoing apoptotic loss of viable cardiac myocytes at the border zone of the infarct secondary to microvascular obstruction (MVO), recurrent ischemia or reperfusion injury.
-If the infarction is significant, then leftventricular dysfunction may develop due to scar expansion and left-ventricular dilatation.
+Following an AMI, a remodeling process is initiated that results in replacement of myocytes by fibrotic tissue resulting in scar formation.
+Additionally, there may be significant and ongoing apoptotic loss of viable cardiac myocytes at the border zone of the infarct secondary to MVO, recurrent ischemia or reperfusion injury.
+If the infarction is significant, then left-ventricular dysfunction may develop due to infarct expansion and leftventricular dilatation.
 This process may ultimately lead to the development of HF.
-Currently, HF is the leading admission diagnosis for hospitalization in the United States and carries a 50%, 5-year mortality rate (1).
+Currently, HF is the leading admission diagnosis for hospitalization in the United States and carries a 50%, five-year mortality rate (1).
 Although medical therapy may improve symptoms and extend survival to a limited degree, cardiac transplantation remains the only curative procedure available.
-Unfortunately, its use is significantly limited due by the shortage of donor hearts.
+Unfortunately, its use is significantly limited due to the shortage of donor hearts.
 The development of new strategies to improve ventricular function following MI has been a prominent goal for cardiovascular investigation.

-2.2 Development of cell-based therapies for cardiac repair Preclinical Studies
+2.1.2 Development of cell-based therapies for cardiac repair

+Preclinical Studies

 Preclinical studies have demonstrated myocardial regeneration and improved myocardial function with delivery of BM-derived cells in animals following MI.
-In a study (47) from Center for Cardiovascular Biology and Atherosclerosis, University of Texas Health Science Center at Houston; Heart Failure Research Lab, Texas Heart Institute examining murine epididymal adipose tissue resected from Rosa26 LacZ+ mice (Jackson Laboratory, Bar Harbor, ME), the data indicate that from the vascular-stroma of the adipose tissue, the vascular endothelial stem or progenitor cells show the ability to maintain a high-rate of self-proliferation without undergoing senescence over an extended period of culture.
+In a study (44) from Center for Cardiovascular Biology and Atherosclerosis, University of Texas Health Science Center at Houston; Heart Failure Research Lab, Texas Heart Institute examining murine epididymal adipose tissue resected from Rosa26 LacZ+ mice (Jackson Laboratory, Bar Harbor, ME), the data indicate that from the vascular-stroma of the adipose tissue, the vascular endothelial stem or progenitor cells show the ability to maintain a high-rate of self-proliferation without undergoing senescence over an extended period of culture.

-In a study (48) from the Departments, of Cardiology, Blood and Marrow Transplantation, and Bioimmunotherapy, The University of Texas-M.D.
+In a study (45) from the Departments, of Cardiology, Blood and Marrow Transplantation, and Bioimmunotherapy, The University of Texas-M.D.
 Andersen Cancer Center, Houston, The University of Texas Houston Health Science Center, and the Texas Heart Institute, St. Luke's Episcopal Hospital, Houston, Texas using female scm mice, it was observed that adult peripheral blood CD34+ cells can transdifferentiate into cardiomyocytes, mature endothelial cells, and smooth muscle cells in vivo.

 Drs.
-Geng and Willerson; UT99-117 study (49) which utilized dogs that were submitted to the canine chronic ischemia protocol, revealed no abnormal growth of non-cardiac tissue detected by histopathology analysis.
-In the cell therapy groups when compared to the control group there was an improvement in cardiac function at rest that was more pronounced in the transendocardial group.
-Transendocardial delivery of MSCs was not associated with cardiac tamponade or any clinical untoward effects at immediate and up to 15 days follow-up.
+Geng and Willerson; UT99-117 study (46) which utilized dogs that were submitted to the canine chronic ischemia protocol, revealed no abnormal growth of non-cardiac tissue detected by histopathology analysis.